-This chapter describes how to configure or update your client Smalltalk application using GemBuilder for Smalltalk (GBS) on Linux to run with GemStone/S 64 Bit version 3.3.5.
+This chapter describes how to configure or update your client Smalltalk application using GemBuilder for Smalltalk (GBS) on Linux to run with GemStone/S 64 Bit version 3.4.

-This chapter describes Linux clients only; for instructions for updating GBS clients that are running on Solaris, see the GemStone/S 64 Bit Installation Guide for Solaris; for GBS clients running on Windows, see the GemStone/S 64 Bit Windows Client Installation Guide.
-GBS clients are not supported on Solaris/x86, AIX, or Macintosh.
-For a table of all supported GBS and client Smalltalk platforms, see the GemStone/S 64 Bit Release Notes for v3.3.5.
+This chapter describes Linux clients only; for GBS clients running on Windows, see the GemStone/S 64 Bit Windows Client Installation Guide.
+GBS clients are not supported on Solaris, AIX, or Macintosh.
+For a table of all supported GBS and client Smalltalk platforms, see the GemStone/S 64 Bit Release Notes for v3.4.

-The GemStone/S 64 Bit v3.3.5 server requires a compatible version of GBS; versions of GBS earlier than 8.1 cannot be used with GemStone/S 64 Bit v3.3 or later.
+The GemStone/S 64 Bit v3.4 server requires a compatible version of GBS; versions of GBS earlier than 8.3 (or GBS v5.4.4 for VA Smalltalk, which is supported on Windows only), cannot be used with GemStone/S 64 Bit v3.4 or later.

-In addition to using the appropriate version of GBS, you must use GemStone/S 64 Bit 3.3.5 client libraries with your GBS client application, to be able to log in to the v3.3.5 server.
+In addition to using the appropriate version of GBS, you must use GemStone/S 64 Bit 3.4 client libraries with your GBS client application, to be able to log in to the v3.4 server.
 These libraries are specific to the GemStone/S 64 Bit server version and to the client platform.